openwfm/wrf-sfire-docs/docs/accounts.md

 ## How to get an account

-Please use [this form](https://forms.office.com/r/GQ9ef7ei4i) to request accounts and allocations requests.
+Please use [this form](https://forms.office.com/r/GQ9ef7ei4i) to request accounts and allocations.

 **For a permanent account, the form should be filled by a faculty member and list users in their group, such as students or external collaborators.**